-Visits will take place at Leeds General Infirmary.
+Visits will take place at the local study site.

-8. What vaccines are being used?
+8. Which vaccines are being used?

 (a) Pfizer-BioNTech COVID-19 vaccine (Comirnaty 30 micrograms/dose; BNT162b2).

 This was the first COVID-19 vaccine to be granted regulatory approval by the UK medicines regulator MHRA on 2nd December 2020.
 The approval was extended to include children aged 12 -15 years on June 2021, and the vaccine is being used for routine two-dose immunisation of this age group in the UK.